Sergey004/Quest2-VRC/README.md

 ## Using
 Add a parameter to the ExpressionParameters of your avatar by assigning

+- Replace 127.0.0.1 in the vars.txt file with the IP address of your headset if you are using VRChat in standalone mode

 For sending:
 - You can replace ```HMDBat```, ```ControllerBatL```, ```ControllerBatR```, ```SendPort``` with your own parameters is vars.txt